 Where Do We Start?

-In my experience, it usually takes about two quarters of piloting the 3 Covenants with your senior leadership team before you can commence a broader organizational roll-out.
-You should actually treat adopting the 3 Covenants as your Leadership Team’s first Type 1 proposal.
+In my experience, it usually takes about two quarters of piloting the 3 Agreements with your senior leadership team before you can commence a broader organizational roll-out.
+You should actually treat adopting the 3 Agreements as your Leadership Team’s first Type 1 proposal.

 Creating Organization-Wide Alignment